Vanessa Show

 Vanessa Show (27 September 1945 – 15 September 2023) was an Argentine travesti performer.
-As the first travesti in Argentine show business, she is considered a pioneering figure.
+As the first travesti in Argentine show business—through the Buenos Aires revue circuit—she is considered a pioneering figure.

 Early life

 Vanessa Show was born José Mussi in La Banda, a town in Santiago del Estero Province, into an affluent family of cattlemen and slaughterers of Arab origin.
 When she was twelve, her parents separated and her father disinherited her mother, leaving them penniless.
 Show moved to Buenos Aires at age fifteen and got low-paying jobs like washing glasses and peeling potatoes at bars.